bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

 4. The convolutional kernel features and function arguments are identical to those of cuDNN, with the addition of 3-D convolutions.

+This release supports a 16-bit representation using a 15-bit mantissa and sign bit.
+The integer word length (iwl) can be specified per tensor operand.
+The underlying operations use the native 32-bit floating point arithmetic of the GPU.

 We have a library of fast kernels we use for our internal efforts.
-These kernels support a wider range of problem sizes, operations, and numerical formats.
+These kernels support a wider range of problem sizes, operations, and numerical formats, and flexible bit-widths.
 We plan to share them in a future release.

 #### Prior work